Ether1Project/ETHOMask/builds/Readme.md

-To use ETHO mask on Opera simply install the Chrome Build.
+To use ETHO mask in Opera simply install the Chrome Build.